 Amid today’s fast-moving and often volatile markets, clients need financial agility.
-At GenWealth, we manage our clients’ assets directly.
-By choosing a partner who operates at eye level, not "sky level", you can be sure that you’ll sit across the table from the person making investment decisions.
+Therefore, we don't hire outside managers to act on your behalf.
+We manage client assets directly—that means you sit across from the person guiding the investment decisions.

 About the GenWealth Group

 Based in Maplewood, The GenWealth Group is a Registered Investment Advisory (RIA) firm dedicated to growing and preserving the wealth you’ve worked hard to accumulate.
 As an RIA, we have the legal and fiduciary responsibility to always put your interests first when providing advisory services.
 Together, we’ll work through life’s events and develop progressive financial strategies for what lies ahead.
 To learn more about how a RIA can help you, click here.

 How to Make the Tax Code Work for You